mille055/duke_chatbot/README.md

 **4. Add OpenAI API Key and other keys**
 ```
 - Copy the `env.example` file and rename the copy to `.env`.
-- Open the `.env` file and replace `your_api_key_here` with your actual OpenAI API key.
+- Open the `.env` file and replace `your_api_key_here` with your actual OpenAI API key

 Add your own Pinecone and HuggingFace keys and tokens as well if you are using your resources.
 ```
 **5. Run the application**
 ```